VO2 Max Test London vs Resting Metabolic Rate: Which Test Actually Matters?

 Executives don't need more data.

-They need the right data.
+They need the right data, interpreted in a clinical framework.

 Comments